davenkin/andy-angular-sample/ADRs/008_page_layout_structure.md

 ## Decision

-A page layout structure that covers both public pages as well as authenticated(console) pages is implemented.
+A page layout structure that covers both public pages and authenticated(console) pages is implemented.

 ## Implementation